Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Methods

 DASNet (\Cref{fig:model_engine}a) adapts Mask R-CNN, a deep learning framework designed for simultaneous object detection and instance segmentation \citep{he2017mask}, to detect and measure diverse seismic and acoustic signals in DAS recordings.
 For each detected instance, the model produces three outputs: (1) a bounding box delineating the spatial-temporal extent of the signal, (2) a classification label with an associated confidence score, and (3) a probability mask over channels and time that highlights arrival energy and supports arrival-time estimation.
 By treating each event as a discrete object in the 2D channel-time domain, this approach departs from conventional channel-wise detectors and naturally handles monitoring conditions where multiple sources overlap in time and across channels.

-The DASNet architecture consists of four primary components: a feature extraction backbone, a Region Proposal Network (RPN), a Region of Interest Align (ROIAlign) module, and multiple output branches for classification, bounding box regression, and mask generation.
-It follows the two-stage design of Mask-RCNN that yields accurate instance masks and stable localization at moderate computational cost.
+The DASNet architecture consists of five primary components: a feature extraction backbone, a Region Proposal Network (RPN), a Region of Interest Align (ROIAlign) module, a Temporal Anchor Network, and multiple output branches for classification, bounding box regression, and mask generation.
+It follows the two-stage design of Mask R-CNN that yields accurate instance masks and stable localization at moderate computational cost.
 In the first stage, a convolutional backbone with a Feature Pyramid Network (FPN) extracts multiscale representations that capture both local waveform characteristics and array-wide patterns.
 We employ ResNet-50 \citep{he2016deep} with FPN, which provides a good balance between accuracy and training stability for long sequences.
 Alternative backbones such as Vision Transformer, Swin Transformer or ConvNeXt \citep{dosovitskiy2020image, liu2021swin, liu2022convnet} may improve accuracy but were not explored here, as the present effort emphasizes establishing a reproducible baseline.
 Then, region proposals are generated by the RPN and are refined by ROIAlign to preserve alignment between features and the underlying channel-time grid.
 In the second stage, three prediction branches operate on each proposed region.
-The classification branch assigns an event type, the regression branch refines the spatiotemporal bounding box, and the mask branch predicts a high-resolution probability mask from which arrival-time trajectories are extracted.
+The classification branch assigns an event type, the regression branch refines the spatiotemporal bounding box, and the multi-stream mask branch predicts a high-resolution probability mask from which arrival-time trajectories are extracted.
+Because DAS signals can span much longer temporal durations than spatial extent, they differ substantially from conventional image-based tasks.
+To address this spatiotemporal aspect-ratio imbalance, we add a Temporal Anchor Network to the mask prediction branch.
+For each detection proposal, it predicts a temporal anchor from the shared RoI features, adjusts the mask RoI along the time axis, and re-pools features before the multi-stream mask heads, yielding a more appropriate aspect ratio for mask learning.
+The corresponding formulation is given in Text S1 of the Supplementary Information.